ahmedmahersamy/SW2-SCHEDULER-PLUGIN/README.md

 # SW2-SCHEDULER-PLUGIN

-Editing and modifying on a moodle plugin with php
+Editing and modifying on a existing moodle plugin with php